Making a Submission

 Public exhibition documents are available to view at Strathfield Council Customer Service Centre, 65 Homebush Road Strathfield during business hours.
-Exhibition documents may also be available at Council’s Library and/or Council website.
+Exhibition documents may also be available at Strathfield Library and/or Council website.

 Writing a submission gives you the opportunity to raise your issues or concerns or to give your support to a development application or proposed project.

-A submission is a formal hand written or typed letter or an online submission sent to the Council about a development application or other proposal that has been ‘publicly notified’ ie advertised in a newspaper and/or Council's website.
+A submission is a formal hand written or typed letter or an online submission sent to the Council about a development application or other proposal that has been ‘publicly notified’ i.e. advertised on Council’s website.

 Anyone is entitled to formally support or oppose a proposed project or development application (or elements of the development application) through a submission.
 Council considers all submissions received.